 Assistant Professor of Public Transport, Delft University of Technology, Delft, Netherlands

-Bert Bukman is a journalist and former Editor-in-Chief of Blauwe Kamer, the premier Dutch magazine on landscape architecture, urban planning, and urban design.
+Bert Bukman is historian and journalist.
+For many years he was Editor-in-Chief of Blauwe Kamer, the premier Dutch magazine on landscape architecture, urban planning, and urban design.
+He’s published several books and worked on many editorial projects.
+His motto for corporate communication and public affairs: a good story makes everything possible.